 SEWING SUPPLIES: Don’t overload!
 Be sure to pack the power cord and foot pedal for your machine.
 Remember all your supplies must fit in the workspace you are given.
 Separate travel tables for machines are allowed if they do not block the aisle, or between tables.

 Several irons, ironing boards, cutting mats and 6”x24” rulers are provided by the committee for everyone’s use.
 One ironing station will be available for fusibles.
 Small, travel irons are permitted within your personal sewing space.
 Free-standing design walls will be available.
 We are not allowed to adhere anything to the walls of the conference center.
 No tape.
 No “Command” Strips.
 Do bring a personal trash bag — a paper bag taped to the table works fine.

 Tables and chairs are available on both floors for hand work.
 A large quilt basting station will be available on the upper floor.

 You are welcome to bring anything quilt or sewing related to sell at the Quilter’s Yard Sale on the upper floor.
 Put your name and price on the articles – the money exchange is between buyer and seller.
 You will have to remove anything left at the end of retreat.

 Lodgers should familiarize themselves with fire safety info posted in their rooms upon arrival.
-In the event of a fire or fire alarm, please exit the building via the nearest exit and proceed to (need info here).
+In the event of a fire or fire alarm, please exit the building via the nearest exit and proceed to the back of the Legacy Building next door, near the fire pit.
 The Retreat Committee will do a room check and roll call to ensure everyone is accounted for.
-To facilitate this, we ask everyone to SIGN OUT at the info board when you will be away from the Center (except for meals at the Dining Hall).
-Please sign in when you return.
+To facilitate this, we ask everyone to place a post-it note on your machine with your name and destination.
+Remove the post-it note when you return.

 Specific information on Registration, Rules, Accommodations, Activities, Facility, Meals and Directions are available from the Main Retreat Menu